-928 GROUND-IN RUMBLE STRIP
+928 RUMBLE STRIP

 Rumble strips are indentations in the surface of a pavement which serve the purpose of alerting a driver that they are leaving or drifting away from the designated driving lane.
-They are usually placed on both the inside and outside shoulders of rural high speed divided highways and on the shoulders and centerline of rural undivided highways.
+They are usually placed on both the inside and outside shoulders of high speed divided highways.